 “They will have a business card with a photo and name and logo of our company.
 They should be able to carry some 20-30 kg, which is the maximum weight of the baggage allowed for transport by a plane.
 Depending on how successful the service is, we could set an official dress code for the porters later.”

 The airport spokesperson warned already during the construction of the new section of metro line A that escalators from the lobby to the bus terminal are desirable.
 Eventually, however, they were not built.
 The Airport still wants to discuss this.

 The City of Prague Transport Company denies having forgotten about the escalators.

 “The fact that there are no escalators is not our mistake.
 The present solution, when the bus to the airport departs from the subway station Veleslavín, is only a temporary situation.
 In 2008 when the project was designed, the airport did not request any escalators because it was not planned that the airport-bound bus would leave from here,” Mr Štábl explained.

 In future people will be transported to the airport not by public transport, but by railway.

 “The final long-term solution is the construction of a high-speed railway, which would connect the airport to the city centre.
 This is what the Veleslavín station was designed for.
-In its lobby, from where the escalator leads to the platform and to the underpass, there is prepared a connection directly to a railway station.
-Unfortunately, the City of Prague Transport Company cannot influence when the railway will be modernised,” the spokesperson said.
+In its lobby, from where the escalator leads to the platform and the underpass, there is prepared a connection directly to a railway station.
+Unfortunately, the City of Prague Transport Company cannot influence when the railway is modernised, ” the spokesperson said.